BrenoFariasdaSilva/DDoS-Detector/README.md

 choco install python3
 ```

-Or download the installer from the official Python website.
+Or download the installer from the official website [here](https://www.python.org/downloads/windows/) and follow the installation instructions provided there.
+Make sure to check the option "Add Python to PATH" during installation ans restart your terminal/computer.

 ### 6. Dataset